Face coverings required in indoor County facilities and transit, effective August 4, 2020.

 Everyone can help protect themselves and others from COVID-19 by practicing good hygiene, maintaining physical distancing, wearing a mask in public, getting tested and monitoring for symptoms.
 Learn more at alberta.ca/prevent-the-spread.

 Mandatory non-medical mask use will give transit customers and County facility users greater confidence in accessing services in the safest way possible .
 As part of the Government of Alberta’s province-wide distribution plan, Masks for Albertans , non-medical masks are available to the public at the Bethel Transit Terminal during customer service hours , located at 650 Bethel Drive, Sherwood Park (while quantities last).
 Limited supplies of non-medical mask s will also be available at select County indoor recreation centres and the Community Centre.
-Visit strathcona.ca/masks or call 780-464- 8111 for more information.
+Call 780-464- 8111 for more information.

 Exceptions for non-medical mask use in County buildings/services include: